 When we take a deeper look at why The Joneses gives off such an ethically negative view, we see that the tone of the top management trickles down to the employees.
 Throughout the movie the employees are constantly told that selling is the main and possibly only priority.
 The employees are even enticed to sell as much as possibly so they can reach an "icon status".
 Through these indicators we can assume that the top management presents an unethical tone throughout their entire operation.
 It appears that the company's code of ethics is quite weak and its whole business model relies upon stealth marketing.
 While the employees seem quite okay with the unethical practices of the company, we see the employee's tone starts to change when consequences of stealth marketing start to arise.
-We even see certain employees speak out against the company's practices.
-However, when we take a step back and look at the industry of a whole, we start to question if the company in the movie is individually unethical or can the blame be shifted to the industry as a whole.
+We even see certain employees speak out against the company in the movie is individually unethical or can the blame be shifted to the industry as a whole.
 If we assume there is more than one company out there similar to this one in question, then it would be in poor taste just to shift all blame onto the company and its employees.
 The burden of being unethical would have to shift to the entire practice of the "family selling unit" business model; and the whole industry would have to improve their ethics through their business models.